deepaksood619/deepaksood619.github.io/docs/technologies/kafka/kafka-listeners.md

 # Kafka Listeners

-tl;dr : You need to set advertised.listeners (or KAFKA_ADVERTISED_LISTENERS if you're using Docker images) to the external address (host/IP) so that clients can correctly connect to it.
-Otherwise they'll try to connect to the internal host address--and if that's not reachable then problems ensue
+tl;dr : You need to set `advertised.listeners` (or `KAFKA_ADVERTISED_LISTENERS`if you're using Docker images) to the external address (host/IP) so that clients can correctly connect to it.
+Otherwise they'll try to connect to the internal host address and if that's not reachable then problems ensue

 ![image](../../media/Technologies-Kafka-Kafka-Listeners-image1.jpg)